-Her work explores the theme of unrequited love in British culture, particularly as it occurs coincidentally with the rise of nationalism in the late eighteenth and early nineteenth centuries, using a framework of affect theory.
-Within this context, she highlights a source for the Romantic lyric in late-eighteenth-century women writers’ engagement with Petrarch, the medieval figure whose self-documented failure in love made him beloved by centuries of readers.
-Her essay inThe Keats-Shelley Journal [62 (2013): 99-114] positions the poetry of John Keats in the thread of this literary conversation.
+Her academic work explores the affect of unrequited love in British culture, particularly as it occurs coincidentally with the rise of nationalism in the late eighteenth and early nineteenth centuries.
+Her chapter in Placing Charlotte Smith (Lehigh University Press, 2021) “Compatriots in Liberty: John Thelwall’s Case for Canonizing Charlotte Smith,” compares the critical patriotism of two early Romantic-era writers.
 Studies in Romanticism has published her essay on Charlotte Smith’s engagement with Petrarch and the poets’ lessons on the sonnet as a social medium [51.2 (Summer 2014): 239-63].
-Her interests also include transatlantic and continental Romanticism; Victorian and modern literatures; poetry and poetics; theories of reading, writing, and pedagogy; gender issues; affect theory; and love studies.
+Her essay in The Keats-Shelley Journal [62 (2013): 99-114] positions the poetry of John Keats in the thread of this literary conversation between Romantic poets and Petrarch.
+Mary Anne’s interests also include transatlantic and continental Romanticism; Victorian and modern literatures; poetry and poetics; theories of reading, writing, and pedagogy; gender issues; affect theory; and love studies.